Statutory college

-In American higher education, particular to the state of New York, a statutory college or contract college is a college or school that is a component of an independent, private university that has been designated by the state legislature to receive significant, ongoing public funding from the state.
-The statutory college is operated by the university on behalf of the state, with the mission of serving specific educational needs of the state.
-New York's statutory colleges are administratively affiliated with the State University of New York (SUNY) system, and receive funding from SUNY's operating budget.
-There are five statutory colleges: four located at Cornell University and one located at Alfred University.
+In the United States, a statutory college or contract college is a higher education college or school that is a component of an independent, private university that has been designated by the state legislature to receive significant, ongoing public funding from that respective state.
+The statutory college is operated by the university with state funding used to serve specific educational needs of the state.